How to improve employee retention with a workplace wellness program

 - Providing opportunities for physical activity in the workplace

-- Ensuring that everyone has access to mental health resources.
+- Ensuring that everyone has access to mental health resources

 With any wellness program, you'll also want to make time for in-office activities anyone can participate in.

-Some ideas for in-office activities are:
+Some in-office ideas for employees are:

 - Taking a group walk